 The Court then turned to Bank of America’s request to tax costs for a court-appointed special master.
 The parties had stipulated that these costs were taxable, but the Court disagreed.
 Bank of America relied on a Fifth Circuit decision that “held costs for a court-appointed special master are ‘recoverable costs’ for the prevailing party,” but the Court noted that nine years after that decision, “the Supreme Court held that taxable costs are limited to those delineated in §§ 1821 and 1920.
 Neither § 1821 nor § 1920 authorize[s] taxation of a court-appointed special [m]aster fees as costs.”
 The Court therefore found those costs were not taxable, despite the parties’ stipulation, and declined to award them to Bank of America.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Ricardo Bonilla is an Associate in Fish & Richardson’s Dallas office.
+Ricardo Bonilla is a Principal in Fish & Richardson’s Dallas office.
 He was previously a Summer Associate with the firm in 2010 and 2011 after joining the firm via its 1L Diversity Fellowship Program.
 Mr. Bonilla’s practice includes all areas of commercial and intellectual...